 A bifacial solar panel can collect energy from both sides, hence the “bi” in bifacial.
 They can come in many designs: framed, frameless, dual-glass, or made with clear back side sheets.
 Many panels use monocrystalline cells, while others use polycrystalline designs.

 In order to develop data in support of bifacial solar panels, many organizations are studying solar tracking technology.
 One of the leaders in solar tracking technology, Array Technologies, is now testing bifacial solar panels at its lab in New Mexico.

 The founder of this organization, Ron Corio, focuses on his team examining the benefits of bifacial panels.
 Additionally, Array Technologies also wants to implement standards for the industry.
 Many companies want to acquire several years’ worth of data that may alter our use of solar panels going forward.

 Bifacial solar panels present numerous benefits over conventional solar panels, which leads to bifacial’s growing popularity.

-Since power can be produced from both sides, total energy generation increases, and these panels are more durable since both sides are UV resistant.
-As well, frameless bifacial panels reduce potential-induces degradation (PID) concerns.
+Since power can be produced from both sides, total energy generation increases.
+These panels are also more durable because both sides are UV resistant.
+In addition, the frameless bifacial panels reduce potential-induces of degradation (PID) concerns.

 The Balance of System (BOS) costs also reduce with the increase in power generation, leaving a smaller array footprint.